aalty/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+For now, I use cardboard for the prototype, but in my design of the actual product, the ideal material will be the glass as usual Tupperware.
+Talking about the material here, the most critical concern is its safety regarding keeping foods.
+Besides glass, the options also include plastic, metal, or ceramic.

 **b. explain the selection.**

+I select glass as the ideal materiality based on its safety, durability, and also accessibility.
+Additionally, even though there might be other suitable materials but to promote the product, I think it would be better to have something more familiar to the customers.

 ### Part 2.